HarshavardhanKurtkoti/Phising_Domain_Detection/README.md

 python setup.py install
 ```

+## Pipeline Stages

+The pipeline follows a structured sequence of stages to ensure efficient data processing and model training:

+1. **Data Ingestion**: Raw data is ingested from multiple sources and stored in MongoDB for efficient access.
+2. **Data Transformation**: The raw data is cleaned and transformed to be ready for model training.
+3. **Data Validation**: This step ensures that the data is consistent, accurate, and ready for model training.
+4. **Model Training**: Machine learning algorithms are applied to the transformed and validated data to train a model that can detect phishing domains.

 ## Contributing

 Contributions to this project are welcome!
 If you find any issues or want to enhance the project, please feel free to create a pull request or submit an issue.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.